x15stack/azure-data-services-go-fast-codebase/solution/DeploymentV2/README.md

 - Run the Prepare.ps1 script first.
 This will prepare your azure subscription for deployment
 - Ensure that you have run az login and az account set
 - Ensure you have Owner access to the resource group you are planning on deploying into
-- Ensure you have the Application Administrator role with Azure AD to allow you to create AAD app registrations
+- Ensure you have the Application.ReadWrite.OwnedBy permission with Azure AD to allow you to create and manage AAD app registrations

 ### :grey_question: What does it do?
 This script will: